Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

-In order to the Reshetikhin--Turaev-type construction beyond modular tensor categories, following earlier approaches of Hennings \cite{hennings1996} and Kerler--Lyubashenko \cite{kerler2001}, the first author and collaborators have created a theory of renormalized quantum invariants of low dimensional manifolds \cite{GPT,CGP14,BCGP,derenzi2020,derenzi2022}.
-Central categorical structures of this theory include relative pre-modular categories, non-degenerate relative pre-modular categories and relative modular categories which provide invariants of links, invariants of closed $3$-manifolds and three dimensional topological quantum field theories, respectively.
-We focus in this paper on relative modular categories, the strongest of these structures, which are generalizations of modular tensor categories that allow for non-semisimplicity, infinitely many simple objects and simple objects with vanishing quantum dimension.
-Roughly speaking, a relative modular category $\cat$ is a ribbon category which is compatibly graded by an abelian group $\Gr$ and carries a monoidal action of a group $\Zt$.
-It is required that there exist a sufficiently small subset $\XX \subset \Gr$ such that the full subcategories $\cat_g$, $g \in \Gr \setminus \XX$, are semisimple and have only finitely many isomorphism classes of simple objects modulo $\Zt$.
-The associated three dimensional topological quantum field theory $\TQFT_{\cat}: \Cob_{\cat} \rightarrow \ZVect$, constructed by De Renzi \cite{derenzi2022}, is defined on a category of admissible decorated three dimensional cobordisms and takes values in a braided monoidal category of $\Zt$-graded vector spaces.
+It is therefore of interest to extend Reshetikhin--Turaev-type constructions beyond modular tensor categories.
+Early approaches to such extensions are given in the works of Hennings \cite{hennings1996} and Kerler and Lyubashenko \cite{kerler2001}.
+More recently, the first author and collaborators have created a theory of renormalized quantum invariants of low dimensional manifolds \cite{GPT,CGP14,BCGP,derenzi2020,derenzi2022}.
+Central categorical structures of this theory include relative pre-modular categories, non-degenerate relative pre-modular categories and relative modular categories which produce invariants of links, invariants of closed $3$-manifolds and three dimensional topological quantum field theories, respectively.
+In this paper we focus on relative modular categories, the strongest of these structures, which are generalizations of modular tensor categories that allow for non-semisimplicity, infinitely many simple objects and simple objects with vanishing quantum dimension.
+Roughly speaking, a relative modular category $\cat$ is a ribbon category which is compatibly graded by an abelian group $\Gr$ and carries a degree $0$ monoidal action of a group $\Zt$.
+It is required that there exists a sufficiently small subset $\XX \subset \Gr$ such that the full subcategories $\cat_g \subset \cat$, $g \in \Gr \setminus \XX$, are semisimple and have only finitely many isomorphism classes of simple objects modulo $\Zt$.
+The associated three dimensional topological quantum field theory $\TQFT_{\cat}: \Cob_{\cat} \rightarrow \ZVect_{\C}$, constructed by De Renzi \cite{derenzi2022}, is defined on a category of admissible decorated three dimensional cobordisms and takes values in a braided monoidal category of $\Zt$-graded complex vector spaces.
 When $\cat$ is in fact a modular tensor category, the theory $\TQFT_{\cat}$ reduces to that of Reshetikhin and Turaev.
-In general, $\TQFT_{\cat}$ enjoys many new features not shared by the modular theories, including the ability to distinguish homotopy classes of lens spaces and to produce representations of mapping class groups with interesting properties, such as having Dehn twists act with infinite order.
+In general, $\TQFT_{\cat}$ enjoys many new features not shared by modular theories, including the ability to distinguish homotopy classes of lens spaces and produce representations of mapping class groups with interesting properties, such as having Dehn twists act with infinite order.